 Download Article

 In this paper, we present empirical evidence of the regulatory dialectic in the prime institutional money market fund (PI-MMF) industry.
-The “regulatory dialectic”, developed by Kane (1977, 1981), describes how banks and regulators react to each other.
+The “regulatory dialectic,” developed by Kane (1977, 1981), describes how banks and regulators react to each other.
 For decades, a cap on commercial deposit interest rates fueled dramatic growth in bank-sponsored PI-MMFs as a form of shadow banking.
-During the growth period, banks with more commercial deposits were more likely to enter the PI-MMF industry in an effort to keep their commercial customers in affiliated subsidiaries.
-However, the 2008 crisis and subsequent regulatory changes halted the rapid growth of PI-MMFs.
-In the post-crisis regulatory regime, bank-sponsored funds were more likely to exit the industry than nonbank-sponsored funds.
+We show that during the growth period, banks with more commercial deposits were more likely to enter the PI-MMF industry in an effort to keep their commercial customers in affiliated subsidiaries.
+However, the 2008 crisis and subsequent re-regulation of the industry halted the rapid growth of PI-MMFs.
+In the post-crisis regulatory regime, we find that bank-sponsored funds were more likely to exit the industry than nonbank-sponsored funds.
 Simultaneously, the industry shifted from PI-MMFs to government institutional MMFs as substitute products.
 We conjecture that the collapse of the PI-MMF can lead further to the emergence of substitute products, such as stablecoins as part of the continuing dialectical process.

 JEL Classifications: G2, G21, G23, G28, H12, H81